Syndicode

 End-to-end testing

-Testing the entire application from start to finish from the end-user’s perspective is the goal of end-to-end testing.
+The goal of end-to-end testing is to test the entire application from start to finish from the end-user’s perspective.
 To check the app’s behavior and the integrity of its components, a tester imitates a real user scenario.
 The testing increases confidence in the product for release and minimizes the risk of failure.

 Unfortunately, in case of E2E testing failure, unit or integration testing is needed to find the root of the issue.
 Also, it might be difficult to fully re-create the environment for a real-world scenario.